jonge-democraten/website/docs/developer/index.md

-Introduction
+Developers manual
 =================
-A manual with information for developers.
+This is a manual for developers.
 This section provides development installation information and some guidelines to ensure consistency within the project and streamline the workflow.

 Installation
 -------